raynamharris/DissociationTest/README.md

-# Integrative analysis of the effects of biological and technical perturbations on hippocampal subfields transcriptomes
+# Analysis of hippocampal transcriptomic responses to technical and biological perturbations
 Rayna M. Harris, Hsin-Yi Kao, Juan Marcos Alarcon, Hans A. Hofmann, and André A. Fenton

 ## Overview